Mechanical Engineering Systems (MES)

 Typically offered in Fall only

-This course is first of a two-semester engineering design and manufacturing experience which is the culmination of the MES student's undergraduate education experience.
-In teams, students design, cost, and build a working prototype to solve a real-world engineering problem supplied by an industry partner.
-Students follow a systems engineering approach to manage their project through a requirements definition review, a preliminary design review, and the completion of detailed design.
-Students develop communication skills through reports and presentations and gain insight into engineering design through guest lectures.
-Students must provide any transportation needed for this class.
-MES students only.
+This course is the first of a two-semester engineering design experience.
+This capstone experience culminates the MES student's undergraduate education experience.
+Working in teams, students perform engineering design to solve a real-world engineering problem supplied by an industry partner.
+In MES 401, students follow a formal systems engineering approach to manage their design project through the completion of a System Requirements Review and a Conceptual Design Review.
+Students develop written and verbal communication skills through reports and presentations.
+Students also gain insight into engineering design practices through guest lectures from local engineers.
+The course requires travel to a sponsor, and students must provide or arrange for their own transportation.

 Typically offered in Fall only